An individual cannot choose to abstain from all nations’ governance. One must be a citizen of some country. This is fucked.

 It’s weird that the circles (societies, I suppose) are defined by Terrestrial territory and likewise that all Terrestrial territories are encompassed by circles.
 That’s my gripe.
-There is no Terrestrial territory that isn’t encircled.
-[TODO/SEE: upcoming post on murder island]
+There is no Terrestrial territory that isn’t encircled. [see: What the Hell is Murder Island?]

 For now we’ll assume that fairness is a real thing and is well-defined somehow that we won’t get into.

 You pop into existence as an adult in a white universe with no features whatsoever.
 There’s nothing preventing you from engaging in whatever actions of which your body is physically capable.
 This is a very boring but perhaps conceptually sanitary version of freedom.
 I would argue that if you popped into this same universe with one leg instead of two you’d be just as free.
 Just because your body could have been better, you’re still fully free to engage in whatever this body can do.
 If we were to disagree with that we’d open ourselves up to a slippery slope of infinite potential better states that we could have been in.

 Alright, so we agree that without anything around to impinge on our body, we are in a state of absolute freedom.
 We could now “spawn in” objects to this white universe.
 You could pop in all sorts of objects, plants and animals and it would still seem clear that you still have absolute freedom.
 Unless… What if a whole bunch of rocks pop into existence completely surrounding you such that you can’t move at all.
 If you pop into existence in this situation, in what sense are you “free”, given that you can’t do much else other than think?